 The interior is comfortable & very spacious.
-I wanted a car that I could fit my bike in & with the front wheel removed, mine fits in the back of the Honda beautifully (the fact that the back seats not only fold flat, but lifted up out of the floor, resting vertically against the front seats is a big help!).
+I wanted a car that I could fit my bike in, & with the front wheel removed, mine fits in the back of the Honda beautifully (the fact that the back seats not only fold flat, but lift right up out of the floor & rest vertically against the front seats is a big help!).
 Being 6'4", I like having a car that A) has room to move & B) I don't fall into, then have to heave myself up to get out of (as is the case with most low cars!).
 My only complaint is that finding new interior parts (sun visor clip is a good example) in the right colour can be a challenge (my CR-V has the tan brown interior, which is slightly less common than grey or black).

 Although it's the base model, I find the car well-equipped with a CD player, excellent climate control, cruise control & steering wheel-mounted audio controls.

 Overall, the car seems to be living up to Honda's reputation for reliability & comfort, so I'll be hanging on to it for a while yet!

 Would you buy another car from this manufacturer?
 Yes